Definition

 Why propagation speed protects miners

-How the network accelerated propagation
+How the network accelerated relay

 In Simple Terms